Darraysen/darraysen.github.io/aboutme.md

 ### In the general contexts of:
 ___
 - Community development and empowerment
-- Math, Philosophy, and general learning
+- Math, Philosophy, and Learning
 - Cats

 ___